 A Literature Concentration

 requires three subjects that form a coherent group, including one subject from the Seminar tier.
-Certain subjects in Writing and Humanistic Studies, Foreign Languages and Literatures, and History can also qualify as part of a Literature Concentration.
+Certain subjects in Writing and Humanistic Studies, Global Studies and Languages, and History can also qualify as part of a Literature Concentration.

 Yes.
 The Minor Program in Literature